Alton B. Parker: Judicial career

 After his election, Hill appointed Parker to fill an 1885 vacancy on the New York Supreme Court created by the death of Justice Theodore R. Westbrook.
 In 1886, Parker was elected to his own fourteen-year term in the seat.
+The Republicans declined to nominate a candidate to run against Parker.
 Three years later, Parker became an appellate judge when Hill appointed him to the newly formed Second Department of the Appellate Division.
 In November 1897, Parker successfully ran for the post of Chief Judge of the Court of Appeals, defeating Republican William James Wallace.

 As a judge, Parker was notable for independently researching each case that he heard.
-He was generally considered to be pro-labor and was an active supporter of social reform legislation, for example upholding a maximum-hours law as constitutional.
+He was considered to be pro-labor and was an active supporter of social reform legislation, for example upholding a maximum-hours law as constitutional.
+His judicial opinions were noted "for their forceful diction, comprehensive grasp of the fundamental questions involved, unsparing labor in citing precedents, close reasoning, and their tendency to disregard merely technicalities."

 During his time as Chief Judge, Parker and his wife sold their Kingston home and bought an estate in Esopus on the Hudson River, calling the house "Rosemount".
 They were the parents of two children, Bertha and John.
 John died of tetanus while still a child.
 Bertha Schoonmaker Parker married the Reverend Charles Mercer Hall, with whom she had two children, Alton Parker Hall and Mary McAlister Hall Oxholm.